 Zucchini is a summer vegetable.
 It is grown in the South, in warm climates, because it loves sunbathed lands.

-When fit into our diets, zucchini is a true health booster.
-In cooking, both the vegetable and the yellow flower are appreciated.
+When added to our diets, zucchini is a true health booster.
+In cooking, both the vegetable and the yellow flower are much appreciated.

 - Read also: how to grow zucchini